 Your personal account will become part of the AMS Oral History Project and an important part of the AMS Centennial celebration.
 Please stop by or make an appointment for a specific time to talk about one of the topics below or any other aspect of your education or career experiences:

-An article from an AMS journal which made a significant impression on you
+An article from an AMS journal that made a significant impression on you.

 Interviewer: Jinny Nathans, AMS Archivist and Curator

 Want to know more about the AMS Centennial Celebration?
 Check out our web page and search for #AMS100 in your social media of choice.